 We are indebted to Ingrid Dijkers for donating the background image, & to Kroc Camen for creating the excellent Open Source NoNonsense Forum.

-All materials associated with Bristol Braille Technology, the Quixote, Canute & other related projects belong to either Ed Rogers ( prior to 2011 ) or Bristol Braille Technology Ltd., except where clearly stated otherwise.
+All materials associated with Bristol Braille Technology Ltd., the Quixote, Canute, Midas & other projects are property of Bristol Braille Technology CIC.

-If you are partially sighted, use a text-mode browser, or use a screen reader & you have had difficulty reading any element of this site, including the the forums, please get in contact with us.
+If you are partially sighted, use a text-mode browser or screen reader & you have had difficulty reading this site or the forums please get in contact with us.
 We will swiftly modify the site to reflect your feedback.